Skip to content

 Archcore has two entry points.
 Both read and write the same .archcore/ directory, but they meet you at different levels.

-• Using Claude Code or Cursor?
+• Using Claude Code, Cursor, or Codex CLI?
 Start with the Plugin.
 You get skills, tracks, built-in agents, and guardrails without extra wiring.
+(Codex CLI also has a CLI-only fallback if you’d rather not enable the plugin’s plugin_hooks feature flag.)

-• Using any other agent (Copilot, Gemini CLI, OpenCode, Codex CLI, Roo Code, Cline), or scripting in CI?
+• Using any other agent (Copilot, Gemini CLI, OpenCode, Roo Code, Cline), or scripting in CI?
 Use the CLI directly.

 • Just want to understand the model first?
 Read the shared concepts.